jorisvandenbossche/jorisvandenbossche.github.io/content/2019-11-30-pandas-consistent-missing-values.md

 the scalar missing value (the value you get back when you access a missing value in a Series or DataFrame).

-Motivation for this change:
+The motivation for this change:

 - **Consistent user interface.** Currently, the value that is displayed or that you get back for a missing scalar (e.g. from scalar access `s[idx]`) depends on the data type.
 Some types support missing values, others don't.
 This proposal would (eventually) ensure that all data types support missing values and that you get back `pd.NA` regardless of the dtype.
-- **No "mis-use" of the np.nan floating point value.** The NaN value is a specific floating point value, and not necessarily an indicator for missing values (although pandas has always used it that way, also for non-float dtypes).
+- **No "mis-use" of the np.nan floating-point value.** The NaN value is a specific floating-point value, and not necessarily an indicator for missing values (although pandas has always used it that way, also for non-float dtypes).
 - **A missing value that behaves accordingly.** Our current behaviour of missing